samhuk/ts2psql/README.md

 # ts2psql

+NOTE: This is WIP.
+Details in this readme are ideal state.
+Current usage: `go build main.go && ./main` (or main.exe if on Windows OS).

-A script that converts Typescript type declarations into PostgreSQL CREATE TABLE scripts
+A script that converts Typescript type declarations into PostgreSQL CREATE TABLE scripts.

 ## Usage